Koh Tao murders: Background

-Murder
+Murders

 Miller and Witheridge were last seen at a bar called AC Bar with friends at a party on Sunday night with around 50 people – mostly foreign tourists – before they left together after 1 am.
 Their bodies were discovered on Sairee Beach a few hours later, between 4 and 5 am, by a mute Burmese beach cleaner.
 Miller's body was found floating in the water, and Witheridge's on the beach; the bodies lay approximately 20 metres apart and 30 metres away from their hotel (Ocean View Bungalows).
 A bloody hoe, believed to be the murder weapon, and a wooden club were found near the bodies, along with three cigarette butts and a used condom.
 Both bodies were found semi-naked; a pile of clothes was found nearby.
 The police moved the bodies to prevent them being swept up in the rising tide.
 Local residents blocked the pier to prevent the unidentified killers from leaving the island.

-An autopsy revealed that both victims were hit by a hard object resulting in head and face wounds.
+An autopsy revealed that both victims were hit by a hard object, resulting in head and face wounds.
 Miller had scratches on his back and water in his lungs indicating drowning.
 Witheridge's body indicated she had been raped.
 There was tearing present at the vulva, bruising on the perineum, and a bite mark on her right nipple.
 DNA was collected from these three areas and sent to a police forensics lab for analysis.
 However, her clothes were not tested for DNA.